bhabermann/poc-husky-java/README.md

 ### Other Checks

-It is possible to configure several other hooks.|
+It is possible to configure several other hooks.

-In this project there is only a git push hook that will run build and tests of java project.
+In this project there is only a git push hook besides the commit check that will run build and tests of java project.

 ```
 git push